OlivierLD/raspberry-coffee/NMEA-mux-WebUI/compass-mux/README.md

     port: 8001
 ```

-The `tcp` data can then be used in input by another instance the `NMEA.multiplexer` (or anything understanding NMEA over TCP, like OpenCPN, on the same network.
+The `tcp` data can then be used in input by another instance the `NMEA-multiplexer` (or anything understanding NMEA over TCP, like OpenCPN, on the same network.

 - On the machine running the magnetometer instance:
 ```bash